 At the time, the Challenger was fundamentally still a crash-era Chrysler product.
 Reliability was ‘meh,’ and the interior styling was dated.
 On the outside, it was a cool car.
 But the pre-FCA Challenger was essentially just a kitted-up 300 with nicer lines.

-Then the economy took a nosedive, and the American people choked on record-high fuel prices.
+Americans choked on record-high fuel prices when the economy took a nosedive.
 The ‘experts’ said that the public was more interested in efficiency than flashy power.
 Chrysler was dead, and GM was drowning in a sea of debt and brittle plastic.
-Even Ford was feeling the heat, and it seemed like the era of big V8s and fun domestic cars had ended.
+Even Ford was feeling the heat, and it seemed like the era of big V8s and fun domestic cars was over.

 Testing the Water